Key Takeaways

 The hiring party reviews your certificate of insurance for policy dates, named insured, limits, and endorsement wording.
 If any required term is missing — additional insured, primary and noncontributory, waiver of subrogation, or minimum limits — the certificate gets rejected and you cannot start work until the issue is resolved.

-Thimble says clients may require an active tree services insurance policy and a certificate of insurance to prove it.
+Clients often require an active tree services insurance policy and a certificate of insurance to prove it.
 Request endorsements at the time you buy or renew the policy, not the day before a job starts.

 How GL, WC, and pollution claims happen in tree work